dwelch67/mbed_samples/blinker02/README.blinker02.txt

 That makes it a global variable (available only to this function) and puts it in the .data segment and we are back to that discussion.
+Not doing it makes the static something that is not haphazardly added.

 Yes, all of this "I only do it this way" stuff has to do with this sample program.
 If you are here and have never booted a processor